JasperGrant/S-Machine-CPU/README.md

 # S-Machine_CPU
 A simple 16 bit Instruction set Architecture for a CPU known as the S-Machine

+By Duncan Cameron and Jasper Grant

+Project by Larry Hughes

 ![image](SystemArchitectureRevised.drawio.png)

 • 16-bit CPU